JamesNK/BookOfDotNetOSS/cross-platform-targeting.md

 1. Platform specific APIs will fail on other platforms, e.g. `Microsoft.Win32.Registry` will succeed on Windows and throw `PlatformNotSupportedException` when used on any other OS.
 2. APIs can behave differently, e.g. reflection APIs have different performance characteristics when an application uses ahead-of-time compilation on iOS or UWP.

-**✓ CONSIDER** including a `netstandard20` target.
+**✓ CONSIDER** including a `netstandard2.0` target.

 > .NET Standard 2.0 is supported by all modern platforms and is the recommended way to support multiple platforms with one target.

-**✗ AVOID** including a `netstandard1x` target.
+**✗ AVOID** including a `netstandard1.x` target.

 > A .NET Standard 1.x target has a large package dependency graph and will download a lot of packages.
-Also almost every platform that supports .NET Standard 1.x also supports 2.0.
+Modern .NET platforms, including .NET Framework 4.6.1, UWP and Xamarin, all support .NET Standard 2.0.
+You should only target .NET Standard 1.x if you specifically need to target an older platform.
 >
 > If you do have a 1.x target then also include a 2.0 target.
-Modern platforms will use the 2.0 target and avoid the problems of .NET Standard 1.x.
+Modern platforms will use the 2.0 target and older platforms will fallback to 1.x.

 **✗ DO NOT** include a .NET Standard target if the library relies on a platform specific app model.